Old Sturbridge Village in Massachusetts

 The main way of life of course was farming, supported by developing industry.

+Centuries-old buildings with period furnishings house artisans demonstrating historic trades.
 In addition to the sawmill, there’s a gristmill, a carding mill, a country store, a bank, a print shop, a blacksmith shop, a shoe shop, a cooper shop, and a law office.

 Women’s work, like dying wool, was done in or near their small homes.

-Set on 200 acres, OSV is open to visitors year-round.
+Set on 200 wooded acres, OSV is open to visitors year-round.
 But like New England itself it’s most spectacular in Fall.